Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 ---

 ## ↔️ Display Readability
-Sometimes the orientation of the dongle, when connected to an USB-A port of a device, should need to be flipped (180°) to have a better readability of the display.<br>
+Sometimes the orientation of the **Tacx-Dongle-VS**, when connected to an USB-A port of a device, should need to be flipped (180°) to have a better readability of the display.<br>
 In **Arduino Ide** open `Tacx-Dongle-Virtual-Shifting.ino`.
 Open the TAB with `TacxDiplay.h` and go to this section:

 ```C++